Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

 \

-However, this process fails if the characteristic is two, a situation that requires some attention.
-This problem can be remedied by extending ${\mathcal G}$ to a differential algebra, i.e, adding to our original datum the result of applying all differential operators to $f(Z)$.
-This forces us to extend the notion of elimination algebra to the case of several polynomials since typically a differential algebra will have more than one generator.
-When a Rees algebra is differential, then its singular locus can be identified with the singular locus of its elimination algebra, once a smooth projection is fixed.
+However, this argument breaks down if the characteristic is two, a situation that requires some attention.
+This problem can be remedied by extending ${\mathcal G}$ to a differential Rees algebra.
+This is done by considering a Rees algebra with more generators by applying all differential operators to $f(Z)$.
+This already forces us to extend the notion of elimination algebra to the case of several polynomials, since typically a differential Rees algebra will have more than one generator.
+When a Rees algebra is differential, then its singular locus can be identified with the singular locus of its elimination algebra.
 These ideas will be explored further, specially in Section \ref{localprojection} (see \ref{eliminationalg}). } \end{Example} } \end{Paragraph}

 \begin{Paragraph} {\rm Let $k$ be a field.
 Consider the polynomial ring in $n$ variables $k[Y_1,\ldots,Y_n]$, and the {\em universal polynomial} of degree $n$, where for $i=1,\ldots,n$, $s_{n,i}\in k[Y_1,\ldots,Y_n,Z]$ denotes the $i$-th symmetric polynomial in $n$ variables.